JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 ## <a name="section_1"></a>1.
 SSE/AVX intrinsics

-Before we start to write any code, we need to take a look at the instrinsics provided with the compiler.
+Before we start writing any code, we need to take a look at the instrinsics provided with the compiler.
 Henceforth, I assume we use an Intel processor, recent enough to provide SSE 4 and AVX instruction sets; the compiler can be gcc or MSVC, the instrinsics they provide are almost the same.